derdoktor667/flight32/README.md

 *   **ESP32 Dual-Core Power**: Full utilization of the ESP32's dual-core architecture for efficient task distribution and maximum processing power.
 *   **Modular Design**: A clean, object-oriented architecture with clearly defined components (FlightController, Terminal, ComManager) makes the firmware easy to understand and simple to extend.
 *   **Real-time Insights**: Monitor your tasks live via the integrated terminal.
 View CPU load, current, average, and maximum loop times, as well as stack usage – all at a glance for optimal performance analysis.
-*   **Professional Terminal Experience**: Enjoy a bash-like prompt, character echo, and backspace support for a more intuitive and professional interaction with the flight controller.
+*   **Professional Terminal Experience**: Enjoy a dynamic, bash-like prompt that reflects the configured system name, character echo, and backspace support for a more intuitive and professional interaction with the flight controller.

 ## 🚀 Current Features:

 *   **MPU6050 IMU Integration**: Seamless integration of the MPU6050 Inertial Measurement Unit for accelerometer, gyroscope, and temperature readings.
 Includes calibration and configuration commands.
 *   **Flysky IBUS Receiver Support**: Connect your Flysky receiver via Serial2 using the IBUS protocol.
 Monitor channel data and connection status directly from the terminal.
 *   **DShotRMT Motor Control**: Integrated DShot300 motor protocol using the ESP32's RMT peripheral for precise and efficient motor control.
 Supports up to 4 motors.
+*   **PID Controller**: A full PID controller for flight stabilization with adjustable gains via the terminal.
 *   **Refactored Task Management**: Improved task base class and scheduler for better maintainability and clearer task state reporting ("Waiting" instead of "Blocked").
+*   **Persistent Settings**: A `SettingsManager` that saves all configurations to non-volatile storage (NVS), so your settings are retained across reboots.

 ## 💻 Terminal Commands: